MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/send-physical-clicks-web-element.md

 ![The current state of the flow that gets the coordinates of a web element.](media\send-physical-clicks-web-element\get-coordinates-web-element-flow.png)

-Now, you can use the **Send mouse click** action to send the wanted type of physical click to the web element.
+Now, you can use the **Send mouse click** action to send the wanted type of physical click on the web element.

 In the action's properties, enable the **Move mouse** option, and set the **X** and **Y** values to **%List[0] + Browser.DisplayRectangleX%** and **%List[1] + Browser.DisplayRectangleY%**, respectively.